LCC-CIT/CS233JS-CourseMaterials/LectureNotes/CS233JS-LN-W05-D0-OverviewAndAnnouncements.md

   - Reading quiz 4.
   - Lab 3 production version.
 - Sunday:
   - Share a beta version of lab 4 with your lab partner.
+    Add your lab partner to your repository and let them know in your team channel on Discord.

-### Midterm quiz next week
+## Midterm quiz next week

 - On campus students (Hybrid modality) will take the midterm at class time on Wednesday, 2/5, in the classroom.
 - Online students will take the midterm at [Instructional Testing Services](https://www.lanecc.edu/get-support/academic-support/instructional-testing-services), located in the Center building, room 311 (on the third floor).